Eastern State Hospital (Kentucky): History

 In 2013, Representative Jimmy Lee, D-Elizabethtown, a member of the Kentucky House of Representatives who was integrally involved with the new hospital, said the House of Representatives thought Bluegrass Regional needed help because of the expanded services offered by the hospital by bringing in UK Healthcare to operate the facility.
 On September 13, 2013, Kentucky Cabinet for Health and Family Services Secretary Audrey Tayse Haynes revealed that UK Healthcare signed a letter of intent to operate the hospital under a new $43 million contract with the Cabinet.
 Governor Steve Beshear approved the contract in later in 2013.

+Former names

+Eastern State Hospital was previously known as: